-Access to and from the barrier islands could be vulnerable due to bridges being inaccessible from local roadway inundation.
-Coastal marinas could also experience impacts.
+Access to and from the barrier islands could be vulnerable due to bridges being inaccessible from local roadway inundation, and coastal marinas could experience impacts.
 Natural habitats may also become increasingly vulnerable as water salinity levels and areas of inundation alter.
 Palm Beach County Assessment prioritizes saltwater ponds, saltwater marshes, and mangrove swamp as potential sensitive impacted habitats.
+In Appendix G, the sea level rise map illustrates PBC's vulnerability to a two (2) foot sea level rise.

-Generally, the areas in the southern parts of the County do not appear that they will suffer as much inundation in comparison with the central parts of the County, particularly along the Intracoastal Waterway.
+Generally, the areas in the southern parts of the County do not appear they will suffer as much inundation in comparison with the central parts of the County, particularly along the Intracoastal Waterway.
 In the northern part of the County, large areas of projected inundation occur around existing natural waterways including the Loxahatchee River, Admiral's Cove, and Frenchman's Harbor.
 Most of the areas in PBC that are impacted by sea level rise are already fully developed or consist of natural lands.
 The rise in sea level will result in losses of land and structures, impact on utilities and infrastructure, and cause a reduction in value of real estate.

 Areas within PBC that may be most problematic consist of those already below sea level.
-Cities in the northern portions of the County that are most inundated include Juno Beach and the coastal areas of North Palm Beach and Palm Beach.
-These areas are designated as natural areas.
-The land use designations are the residential, commercial, and recreational.
+Cities in the northern portions of the County that are most inundated include Juno Beach, and the coastal areas of North Palm Beach and Palm Beach.
+The areas most inundated in Juno Beach and North Palm Beach includes the designated natural areas.
+The land uses most impacted are the residential, commercial, and recreation designations.
 Further analysis of this area may be necessary to determine if future land uses may be changed over time in order to decrease vulnerability to hurricane storm surge augmented by sea level rise.
 Land uses in the southern portions of the County include residential and commercial designations.

-2.2.1.5 Soil/Beach Erosion
+2.2.1.12 Seismic Hazards